brianperlman/EO-technical-expert-written-assessment/Task 4 - Data Architecture and Storage/README.md

 **Medium-term (3–9 months):** Expand coverage to the full processed raster archive by building mosaic datasets that reference S3-hosted COGs in **eo-archive** and **eo-enterprise** (published CRFs), reducing dependency on the on-premises I: drive for serving.
 Introduce server-side raster analytics — NDVI, change detection, on-the-fly clipping — so that field teams can consume analysis-ready products directly from Portal without downloading raw imagery.
 Develop standardized processing templates and configure role-based access: internal analysts via **eo-enterprise**, external partners and contractors via **eo-exchange** with scoped read/write permissions.
 Use the **User Acceptance Testing (UAT)** environment (S3 mirror + UAT PostgreSQL) as a staging ground to test new mosaic definitions and processing templates before promoting to PROD.

 **Long-term (9–18 months):** Migrate the primary serving architecture to be **cloud-native and S3-backed**, with image services reading directly from COGs in S3 rather than routing through the on-premises network drives.
 This positions the system for elastic scaling during surge operations (e.g., a major natural disaster requiring rapid imagery dissemination to multiple OCs simultaneously).
 Integrate a **SpatioTemporal Asset Catalog (STAC)** API layer in front of the S3 archive so that imagery discovery, filtering by date/location/resolution, and service consumption follow open standards — reducing lock-in and enabling interoperability with partners like HOT, MapAction, and UNOSAT.
 Decommission or repurpose the on-premises I: drive as a local cache/staging tier rather than the primary archive, and consolidate documentation and access workflows on the existing **SharePoint pages** so that the full image service catalog is discoverable organization-wide.

+**Summary:** The building blocks are already in place (federated Image Server, PostgreSQL mosaic datasets, COGs on I:, S3 buckets).
+Short-term, publish image services from what you already have.
+Medium-term, shift serving to S3-backed mosaics and add raster analytics.
+Long-term, go fully cloud-native with a STAC catalog so imagery is discoverable and scalable across all OCs and partners.

 ---